-My most interesting – and one of the most emotional – client interviews, was held in the basement of a local restaurant, where the asylum seeker told us his harrowing story of how he came to be in the United States.
+My most interesting – and one of the most emotional – client interviews, was held in the basement of a local restaurant, where an asylum seeker told us his harrowing story of how he came to be in the United States.

-Among other projects, I also researched whether it would be safe for a client who'd just received asylum in the US, to return to her country of original to visit family.
+Among other projects, I also researched whether it would be safe for a client who'd just received asylum in the US to return to her country of original to visit family.
 My research deduced that it wasn't safe, and thus she was advised not to take the risk.

-- Attending a Sanctuary City Steering Committee, where I was able to listen to city officials and interested organisations and government agencies discuss how better to assist 'at risk' people in the community.
+Attending a Sanctuary City Steering Committee was a highlight.
+I was listened to city officials and interested organisations and government agencies discuss how better to assist 'at risk' people in the community.

 We also made various visits to the Immigration Court in downtown Boston, where we had the chance to meet the Judge and ask her any questions we might have.

 A particular highlight of the internship was visiting the Immigration Court and getting to meet and chat with the Judge, who was incredibly 'human-focused' in her approach.